ratnesh93/performace-poc/README.md

 ## python_to_cython: Create your own and test it out
-- Create virtual environment which will be needed for installing python (Follow this if you are new: https://stackoverflow.com/questions/54106071/how-can-i-set-up-a-virtual-environment-for-python-in-visual-studio-code/68076478#68076478)
+- Create virtual environment which will be needed for installing python [Follow this if you are new](https://stackoverflow.com/questions/54106071/how-can-i-set-up-a-virtual-environment-for-python-in-visual-studio-code/68076478#68076478)
 - Activate the virtual environment
 - Create a folder <your_folder_name>
 - create am empty __init__.py file
 - create a <your_file_name>.py file
-- Paste content of python_to_cython/performance.py into it or create your own conent for computations
+- Paste [sample content](https://github.com/ratnesh93/performace-poc/blob/main/python_to_cython/performance.py) into it or create your own conent for computations
 - create a <test_your_file_name>.py file.
 - Import your python class in the test file and call the method for computations.
 - Run above multiple times and record your execution times.